magisterquis/simpledohserver/README.md

 Hang on, why would I use such a thing?
 --------------------------------------
 Well, you probably have no need to.
 For most people using DNS over HTTPS, using one of the publicly-accessible servers is probably sufficient.

 This, on the other hand, is really handy for testing tools which use DoH without sharing queries during development with organizations running DoH servers.
-It's probably reasonably easy to use for a personal DoH server to compliment other measures meant to ensure privacy.
+It's also probably reasonably easy to use for a personal DoH server to compliment other measures meant to ensure privacy.

 Usage
 -----
-The usage statement (i.e. what you get with `-h`) is below:
+The usage statement (i.e. what you get with `-h`) is

 ```
 Usage: simpledohserver [options]